 This time we wanted to show that you can tidy up your smaller construction.
-In the heart of it is an Arduino version from Totem – the TotemDuino.
+In the heart of it is a Totem version of Arduino – the TotemDuino.

 Totem Mechanics – perfect for electronics projects

-If you already have Totem parts, like a Totem Maker Kit, you can use the instructions for building you find here.
+If you already have Totem mechanical parts, like a Totem Maker Kit, you can easily upgrade the Micro Lab to your own version.

-You will see that arranging your electronics this way, the risk of short circuits or damage is less.
-It’s easier and more fun to experiment and learn.
-You can put away the arrangement to your shelves without risking pulling wires out of breadboards.
+The biggest advantage of Micro Lab is that arranging your electronics this way, the risk of short circuits or damage dramatically low.
+You can easily carry and move the arrangement to other place without risking pulling wires out of breadboards.

 Below is another example of making your electronics more tidy and sturdy.
 This is a LCD touch display mounted below the TotemDuino, instead of a breadboard.